Captioning Options

 Scenario 4: I use third-party YouTube videos that have auto-generated captions

-Solution: Download the Captions from YouTube using DownSub
+Solution: Download the Captions from YouTube using SaveSubs

-- Paste the YouTube URL into DownSub and click the green DOWNLOAD button.
+- Paste the YouTube URL into SaveSubs and click the purple Download button.

 Add the Caption File to the Video in Canvas Studio